 If you ride the light rail or bus regularly, or you need to take more than one public transportation vehicle (combination of bus and rail) to get to your destination, you'll probably find that one of the following passes is the most economical:

-All Day Pass ($4) - Can be purchased at any Valley Metro Rail station and can be used all day, from rail to rail or from bus to rail and back again.
+- All Day Pass ($4): The pass can be purchased at any Valley Metro Rail station and can be used all day, from rail to rail or from bus to rail and back again.
 These work best if you typically don't ride light rail, but you will be doing so one or two days per month for special trips.

-7, 15 and 31 Day Local Passes - 7, 15 and 31 Day Local Passes - Your multiple-day local pass will be valid for 7, 15 or 31 consecutive days after activation.
+Your multiple-day local pass will be valid for 7, 15, or 31 consecutive days after activation.
 They are activated on first use, not when you buy them.
-The 7-day passes are great for your visiting relatives (tips for new light rail riders), or if you are attending a class just this week, or your car will be in the shop for a few days.
+The 7-day passes are great for your visiting relatives or if you are attending a class during a particular week, or your car will be in the shop for a few days.
 Days are defined as consecutive days, not business days.
 Seniors, youths, and the disabled receive reduced fares.

 - Purchase your fare at transit centers or retail locations